SachinSavkare/JARVIS-PA-Lovable-11-Labs-n8n/README.md

 ---

-## ✅ Final Notes & Next Steps

-* The README above is outcome-focused for clients and keeps technical details available for implementers.
-* If you want, I can:

   * 1. Convert this into a single markdown file ready to paste into GitHub (`README.md`).
   * 2. Insert actual shields.io badge images and example badge links.
   * 3. Add a short “Quick Start” with exact steps for importing the JSON and wiring credentials.